dnnsmnstrr/zettelkasten/notes/redirect.md

 - dev
 ---

-# Redirects
+# Redirecting

 While working on my #[[api]], I figured out a way to set up a system of dynamic redirects with alias matching.
 This means I can define multiple links that all redirect to a specific URL, for example [/instagram](http://muensterer.link/instagram), [/ig](http://muensterer.link/ig) and [/insta](http://muensterer.link/insta) all redirect to my [instagram profile](https://www.instagram.com/dnnsmnstrr/)

 This was made possible by setting up a second domain ([muensterer.link](http://muensterer.link)), that forwards requests to the `/redirect` route of my [[api]].
 I also modified the 404 page on my homepage to automatically attempt a redirect if the page does not exist.

+It even passes on the rest of the URL, so instead of going https://github.com/dnnsmnstrr/dotfiles I can just type [muensterer.link/gh/dotfiles](http://muensterer.link/gh/dotfiles).

 There are different ways to access these redirects: